ADHD Adult Symptoms, Treatment, And How To Get Mental Health Support

 Limit distractions

 If you find that you’re easily distracted while working, consider putting your phone in do-not-disturb mode, using website-blocking software, or employing other safeguards to avoid diversions that may cause you to lose focus.
-If you work in a busy office, shut the door (if you have one) so you won’t hear other conversations, or use noise-canceling headphones to block out disruptive sounds.
+If you work in a busy office where you may be at increased risk of distraction, shut the door (if you have one) so you won’t hear other conversations, or use noise-canceling headphones to block out disruptive sounds.

 Be realistic with your expectations